 What about henna?

-The henna tattoos are usually applied to the pregnant woman's belly during the final trimester.
-Henna works by staining the skin with natural dye and lasts up to 4 weeks.
+In some cultures, people apply henna tattoos to the belly during the final trimester.
+Henna is a natural dye that stains the skin for up to 4 weeks.

 However, black henna contains para-phenylenediamine, which can damage the skin.
 It can also cause a significant reaction, with blisters and possibly scarring.

 Henna tattoos may be safe during pregnancy, but the henna should not be black.

 It is not advisable to get a new tattoo while breastfeeding.

 The risks of getting a tattoo while breastfeeding are unclear.
 However, problems may arise if the breastfeeding mother needs to use antibiotics.

 Also, in very care cases, it is possible to pass on hepatitis or HIV to a breastfeeding infant, if the nipples crack or bleed.